TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/sys.rst

 .. c:function:: wchar_t* Py_DecodeLocale(const char* arg, size_t *size)

-   Decode a byte string from the locale encoding with the :ref:`surrogateescape error handler <surrogateescape>`: undecodable bytes are decoded as characters in range U+DC80..U+DCFF.
+   Decode a byte string kutoka the locale encoding with the :ref:`surrogateescape error handler <surrogateescape>`: undecodable bytes are decoded as characters in range U+DC80..U+DCFF.
 If a byte sequence can be decoded as a surrogate character, escape the bytes using the surrogateescape error